amplabs-ai/amplabs/docs/client.rst

 * The Jupyter notebook file first asks the user to input the "user_token" and "cell_id” at the very beginning.
 Type your "user_token" and "cell_id”.

-* Describe the difference between “Amplabs timeseries data” and “Amplabs cycle data”

-* Output a list of column names for each of the “Amplabs timeseries data” and “Amplabs cycle data”

-* The user then only needs to define 3 things to get the data plots they want: data point number limit, x-axis column name, y-axis column name.
+* The Jupyter notebook file should have enough instructions on how to proceed.
+Some notable things that the Jupyter notebook file describes include the difference between “Amplabs timeseries data” and “Amplabs cycle data,” and the fact that the user only needs to define 3 things to get the data plots they want: data point number limit, x-axis column name, y-axis column name.